 As humans, we are very social animals, and we tend to thrive best when in groups.
 Interacting with others is great brain exercise as it forces the brain to quickly adapt, change, and problem solve as you navigate through social interaction.

 Meaningful relationships have been shown to have a strong tie to emotional and brain health.
 The Harvard School of Public Health recently did a study that showed people with more active social lives have slower rates of memory decline in old age.

-And even a table game like ping pong or air hockey can stimulate the brain in a positive manner, particularly the areas that deal with balance and hand-eye coordination.
+A “non-thinker” table game like ping pong or air hockey can stimulate the brain in a positive manner, particularly the areas that deal with balance and hand-eye coordination.
 These can degrade as time goes on and lead to poor mobility in old age, so it’s important to flex this area of the brain as well.
 Something like this ping pong paddle review could get you started if you don’t already have a games table.
 Make game playing of different varieties a regular part of your daily life.

 3: Use Mnemonic Devices and Work on Memory